AirshipCMS/Docs/Quickstart-Guide.md

 Learn more about [Layouts](https://airshipcms.io/documentation/view/layouts), [Page Templates](https://airshipcms.io/documentation/view/page-templates), and [Collection Templates](https://airshipcms.io/documentation/view/collection-templates).

 ### XHR, Angular, React, and Single-Page Applications
-If you have custom components that require XHR requests, or if you prefer to build your project or a project component as a Single-Page Application with [React](https://facebook.github.io/react/), [Angular](https://angular.io/), [Angular 1.x](https://angularjs.org/), or any other frontend framework, check out some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples).
-You will need to access the [Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) to build custom applications.
-Every Airship project has API access.
-Let us know you are working on a custom component, and we will send you the documentation for the API!
+If you want to build custom javascript components that require XHR requests, or if you prefer to build a component or even the entire project as a Single-Page Application using [React](https://facebook.github.io/react/), [Angular](https://angular.io/), [Angular 1.x](https://angularjs.org/), or any other frontend framework, check out some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples) that use React & Angular.
+You will need to access the [Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) to build custom applications that access Airship CMS content.
+We will be launching Swagger Documentation very soon, though in the meantime, please contact us for the most up-to-date list of API endpoints!